telerik/xaml-docs/controls/radchartview/features/annotations/annotations-provider.md

         public override ChartAnnotationDescriptor SelectDescriptor(ChartAnnotationsProvider provider, object context) {
-			// Here you can define logic that returns different descriptors based on a condition.
+			// Here you can define logic that returns different descriptors based on a condition. if (context is ModelA)
-			// For example:		<comment: I suggest cutting this line. >
-            if (context is ModelA)
             {
                 return this.MarkedZoneAnnotationDescriptor;